bobbytonylowe/PhD-Compound-Analysis/README.md

 # PhD_screeningcompound_analysis

-- My PhD involved synthesising compounds that would be good starting points in drug discovery.
-- The compound properties were analysed using python and used in my thesis.
+-	My PhD has consisted of developing molecular scaffolds with pharmacological parameters appropriate for drug discovery with the use of computational analysis.
+- I have designed and synthesised a library of novel compounds, and interpreted complex domain-specific data (> 200 compounds).

+# Results (All compounds and analysis.ipynb)
-- The compounds I synthesised were sent for biological evaluation to a set of universities around the world.
+- I have recieved various biological results from a range of collaborators.

-# Results
-- I recieved the results from each university where I combined each excel spread sheet using python.
+- The records were combined using python.

-# Summary
+# Analysis (Analysis of merged data.ipynb)
-- This repository shows the combination of data and an analysis of the compounds.
+- Here the data was visualised and used within my thesis.

+# PMI.ipynb
+- This file involves the code to produce a PMI plot, which was used several times to visualise thousands of compounds.